Amalio-Hidalgo/CryptoMarketForecasting-new/README.md

 A comprehensive demonstration of cryptocurrency market analysis and forecasting techniques, showcasing the evolution from basic price prediction to advanced volatility forecasting through multiple development iterations.

+This repository has a complementary Dune dashboard- with SQL queries sourcing a broad collection of on-chain-analytics- located at: https://dune.com/amaliohidalgo/crypto-market-volatility-forecast-indicators-daily
+---

 ## 🚀 Projects Overview

 ### 🎯 V2: Volatility Forecasting (Latest & Recommended)